KaseyHuang29/8-Bit_Multi-Cycle_CPU/README.md

 ## Architecture
 ### Memory Organization
 The processor uses a Harvard-style architecture with separate instruction and data memories, each with 256 address locations.

 * 16-bit wide instruction memory is read-only; programs can be loaded from a testbench directly or with a memory initialization file
 * 8-bit wide data memory supports reads and writes

 ### PC Adder
 The PC uses a dedicated adder instead of the ALU.
-It selects either a constant increment or the encoded 8-bit immediate of the instruction, which supports relative addressing.
+It selects either a constant increment or the encoded 8-bit immediate of the instruction, and supports relative addressing.

 ## Register file (RF)
 The RF has four 8-bit general-purpose registers (r0-r3).
 * Has two read ports 'ra' and 'rb' for the encoded destination and source register
-* Has one write port for instructions that write back to a register; the destination register is encoded by the 'ra' field of the instruction
+* Has one write port for register-write; the destination register is encoded by the 'ra' field of the instruction

 ## Arithmetic Logic Unit (ALU)
 The ALU supports:

 * Arithmetic: addition (ADD), subtraction (SUB)
 * Bitwise logic operations: AND, OR, XOR, NOT
+* SHIFT, which handles:
+    * Logical left (SLLI)
+    * Logical right (SLRI)
-* Shifts: logical left (SLLI), logical right (SLRI), arithmetic right (SARI) and outputs an 8-bit result.
+    * Arithmetic right (SARI)

+and outputs an 8-bit result.

 The ALU also generates four condition flags:

 * Z: Zero
 * N: Negative
 * V: Signed overflow
 * C: Carry out

 used for branching instructions.

 ## Control Unit
 The processor uses a finite state machine (FSM) to control the multi-cycle execution of instructions.

 * Cycle 0: Fetch instruction and store current program counter value
 * Cycle 1: Load registers and increment program counter
 * Cycle 2: Decode and execute instruction